aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

     monorepo.synth();
     ```

-3. After you define your `.projenrc`, run `projen` and `build` (using the appropriate commands) for your package manager.
+4. After you define your `.projenrc`, run `projen` and `build` (using the appropriate commands for your package manager).
 For example, if you are using `yarn`, use these commands.

 ```
 yarn projen